Key Concepts

 Affect of a Catalyst

-A catalyst speeds up the rate of both the forward and reverse reactions.
+A catalyst speeds up the rate of both the forward and reverse reactions, that is,

-The initial slope of the concentration vs time lines will be steeper for both reactants and products.
+Note that the initial slope of the concentration vs time lines will be steeper for both reactants and products in the catalysed reaction.

 A catalyst does NOT affect the equilibrium position.